ZhuoliYin/zhuoliyin.github.io/_pages/Research.md

 I am particularly interested in **applied AI** for urban mobility and logistics systems, identifying their sustainability opportunities while maintain service efficiency.

 I am currently focusing on three key areas:
-1. fusing generative AI and OR to transform routing optimization;
+1. fusing generative AI and OR to transform combinatorial optimization;
 2. optimizing the on-demand operation of shared mobility systems;
 3. evaluating life-cycle carbon footprint of AI systems.